Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 For the purposes of this Public Health Direction:

-Co-located means buildings and facilities that have shared entry points and common areas or spaces that are used as part of a separate, secure compound for isolating persons or that are within or include a designated zone.
+Co-located means buildings and facilities that have shared entry points and common areas or spaces that are used as part of a separate, secure compound for quarantined persons or isolating persons or that are within or include a designated zone.

-Example: a hotel is comprised of two separate buildings used for isolation with a shared entry point and common areas used to admit and discharge isolating persons.
+Example: a hotel is comprised of two separate buildings used for quarantine with a shared entry point and common areas used to admit and discharge quarantined persons.
 The two buildings and shared areas are co-located.

-Example: a purpose-built isolation facility has two separate areas, one of which is for isolation and the other has a separate building with a separate and secure entry point some distance from the isolation compound, used for administration and support services.
-The support services building is not co-located with the isolation facility in the designated zone and workers in the support building who do not enter the secure compound designated zone are not subject to the requirements relating to a designated zone.
+Example: a purpose-built quarantine and isolation facility has two separate and secure compounds, one for isolation and one for quarantine.
+Buildings within each compound share accessways and facilities and are co-located within a designated zone.
+The purpose-built facility also has a separate building with a separate and secure entry point some distance from the isolation and quarantine compounds, used for administration and support services.
+The support services building is not co-located with the quarantine facility in the designated zone and workers in the support building who do not enter the secure compound designated zone are not subject to the requirements relating to a designated zone.

 COVID-19 test means an oropharyngeal and deep nasal swab for a polymerase chain reaction (PCR) test or a Rapid Antigen Test approved for use in Australia by the Therapeutic Goods Administration to detect whether a person has the COVID-19 virus.